msavoiu/msavoiu/README.md

 # 🤸‍♀️ Hi, I'm Madeline!

+## A second year computer science student with a passion for software engineering

 - 🔭 I’m currently working on:
   * [Arrow](https://github.com/msavoiu/arrow), a social media platform designed to connect members of the aromantic/asexual community
   * [CMC You Later!](https://github.com/msavoiu/cmc-you-later), a voice-powered accessibility tool aimed at reducing RSIs for people working in tech